libretro/docs/docs/development/cores/core-specific/flycast.md

 ## How to compile (for Windows)

+Enter the following commands (from the Flycast source directory):

 ```
+mkdir build
+cd build
 cmake -DLIBRETRO=ON -G "MinGW Makefiles"
 ```

 ## How to compile (for Linux)

+Enter the following commands (from the Flycast source directory):

 ```
+mkdir build
+cd build
 cmake -DLIBRETRO=ON -DCMAKE_POSITION_INDEPENDENT_CODE=TRUE
 ```